Azure-Readiness/HOL-WebAppGalleryAzureWebSites-OSX/HOL.md

 The following is required to complete this hands-on lab:

-- A Windows Azure subscription with the Web Sites Preview enabled - you can sign up for free trial [here](http://bit.ly/WindowsAzureFreeTrial)
+- A Windows Azure subscription with the Web Sites Preview enabled - [sign up for a free trial](http://aka.ms/WATK-FreeTrial)

 > **Note:** This lab was designed to use Mac OS X Operating System